jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Windows Disk Space Report has been improved to better support multiple selected connections. | SoSSE-5383 Collection of the support bundle has been enhanced.
 We no longer capture historical logs automatically.
 The historical logs are large and rarely used.
 There is an option to include historical logs in the collection if required. | SoSSE-7233
 Collection of the support bundle has been enhanced.
 You can choose not to include the Spotlight Diagnostic Server.
 In a federated environment you can choose to collect from all or selected Spotlight Diagnostic Servers in a federation.
 When the support bundle is emailed there is an option to include the Service Request ID in the email. | SoSSE-7365
+On Configure Custom Counters, SQL Server, an Apply button has been added.
+If you have just added a new custom counter, click **Apply** before you click **Edit Thresholds** so the newly added Custom Counter is available on the Configure \| Alarms, Key Value list. | SoSSE-5510

 On the SQL Activity drilldown on the Plan pane there is a new Objects grid.
 The operation column cannot be removed.